MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/customer-database-app-structure.md

 ### Repository

-The Respository folder contains that classes that construct and interact with the local SQLite database.
+The Repository folder contains classes that construct and interact with the local SQLite database.
 For this tutorial, the SQLite database is presented as-is.
-While you'll be adding in code to **CustomerListPageViewMode.cs** to call methods defined by these classes, you won't need to make any changes in order to set them up.
+While you'll be adding in code to **CustomerListPageViewModel.cs** to call methods defined by these classes, you won't need to make any changes in order to set them up.

+For more information on SQLite in UWP, [see this article](../data-access/sqlite-databases.md).

 If you try the "Going further" section of the tutorial, this is where you'll create a class to connect to the remote REST database.
 It will also implement the **ICustomerRepository** interface defined in the Models section, but it will look very different than its SQLite counterpart.